olegknyazev/GameTablesDocs/index.md

 nav_order: 0
 ---
 # About
-Game Tables is a Unity plugin for importing prefab properties from spreadsheets.
+Game Tables is a Unity plugin for importing asset properties from spreadsheets.
 It works with online Google Sheets documents and locally stored CSV files.

 If you're here for the first time, consider these pages:
 - [Getting Started]({{ site.baseurl }}{% link getting_started.md %}) tells about package structure and the example that's provided with Game Tables.